tiny-dnn/tiny-dnn/examples/mnist/Instructions.md

 ```
 ./example_mnist_test sample_img.bmp
 ```
-Now you have succesfully installed tiny-dnn and also trained a mnist model.
+Now you have succesfully trained a mnist model.